 Scrivener is a powerful writing tool.
 I write about it weekly with tips and usage ideas.
 To read more of my posts click the Scrivener tag or category at the end of the page.

-Just as a note: I am not affiliated with Scrivener in any official capacity.
-For support questions, pricing and other concerns please contact the vendor.
-However, I am working on becoming an affiliate for Scrivener ads since I like the product so much.
+Just as a note: I now have a marketing affiliation with Scrivener.
+For support questions, pricing, licensing and other concerns please contact the vendor.
+As such a buy ad for Scrivener appears on the sidebar.
+I’ve started this program since I like the product so much and want to offer readers the chance to obtain this software.
 I’m not required to write about Scrivener to be an affiliate; I just like it that much.
-For more about my FTC statement see my sidebar.
+You can also find my FTC statement on this site’s sidebar.

 I am not responsible for republished content from this blog on other blogs or websites without our permission.